tablelandnetwork/js-tableland/README.md

 This inserted row can then be removed from the table state like this:

-> Warning: While rows can be deleted from the table state, row information will remain in the table's history for obvious reasons.
+> Warn: While rows can be deleted from the table state, row information will remain in the table's history for obvious reasons.

 ```typescript
 const remove = await runQuery(`DELETE FROM ${tableId} WHERE id = 0;`);
 ```

-> Warning: As mentioned previously, table mutations are currently restricted to the table creator address.
+> Note: As mentioned previously, table mutations are currently restricted to the table creator address.

 ## Querying Tables